Optimal investment for participating insurance contracts under VaR-Regulation: Optimal investment under regulations

-In this theorem the moral hazard problem shown in Theorem \ref{Th:unconst} is resolved by introducing a minimal bound.
-However, this comes at the expense of lowering significantly the wealth in the prosperous states and is thus rather costly, see the numerical analyzes below.
+In this theorem the moral hazard problem shown in Theorem \ref{Th:unconst} is solved by introducing a minimal bound.
+However, this comes at the expense of lowering the wealth significantly in the prosperous states and is thus rather costly, see the numerical illustration given below.